logo

 When the inlet pressure drops below the cracking pressure or backflow occurs, the spring forces the valve to close – stopping the water escaping or travelling back up the pipe.

-The ball and spring design are used for air check valves.
-An air check valve has one main function – to allow air flow in one direction whilst preventing air flow from the other side.
-Air check valves are fitted to air compressors so that it can keep certain part pressurized and others allow other parts to become de-pressurized.
+The ball and spring design is used for air check valves.
+An air check valve has one main function – to allow air flow in one direction whilst preventing it from the other side.
+Air check valves are fitted to air compressors so that they can keep certain parts pressurized and others allow other parts to become de-pressurized.

 Duck bill check valves

-The duck bill check valve came into use in the 1980s and was brought in to replace swing/flap valves.
-Over the decades it has become increasingly popular in industrial applications.
+The duck bill check valve came into use in the 1980s to replace swing/flap valves.
+Over the decades, it has become increasingly popular in industrial applications.

-Working similarly to its namesake, a duck bill check valve open like duck’s bill to allow the water or matter to pass through it.
+Working similarly to its namesake, a duck bill check valve opens like a duck’s bill to allow water or matter to pass through it.

 Image credit: Proco Products

-Unlike swing/flap check valves, rubber duck bill check valves are increasingly less vulnerable to rusting, they cannot seize or bind and are considered to be one of the most reliable and long-lasting check valves in the market today – with Proco Products valves lasting up to 35 – 50 years.
+Unlike swing/flap check valves, rubber duck bill check valves are increasingly less vulnerable to rusting.
+They cannot seize or bind and are considered to be one of the most reliable and long-lasting check valves in the market today, with Proco Products valves lasting up to 35 to 50 years.

 Duck bill check valves also do not suffer from mechanical wear, and the rubber design allows for greater elastomer innovations and flexibility.